TYPES OF AGRICULTURE AND AREAS OF AGRICULTURE

 COMMERCIAL AGRICULTUREThis type of agriculture is where the farmer produces crops for the sole purpose of making money 💵

 CHARACTERISTICS1.
-With this of agriculture, the large areas of lands is usually required
+With this type of agriculture, the large areas of lands is usually required

 Usually involves large organizations.
 Examples of such companies in Nigeria are 1.Temperance farms.
 Otta Ogun state, John Holt Farms limited in Edo state, Leventis farms limited Agenebode in Edo State.